OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 #############

 The :code:`openmdao tree` command prints an indented list of all systems in the model tree.
-Each system's type and name are shown, along with linear and nonlinear solvers if they differ from the defaults, which are LinearRunOnce and NonlinearRunOnce respectively.
+Each system's type and name are shown, along with size of their inputs and outputs, and their linear and nonlinear solvers if they differ from the defaults, which are LinearRunOnce and NonlinearRunOnce respectively.
 If the `-c` option is used, the tree will print in color if the terminal supports it and the *colorama* package is installed.
+If colors are used, implicit and explicit components will be displayed using different colors.

-The tree Command also allows specific attributes and/or vector variables to be printed out along with their corresponding system in the tree.
+The tree command also allows specific attributes and/or vector variables to be printed out along with their corresponding system in the tree.

 Here's an example of the tree output for a simple circuit model: